richiebono/rate-limit-middleware/README.md

 ## Support

-Nest is an MIT-licensed open source project.
+rate-limit-middleware is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## Stay in touch